olayomipo/alx-system_engineering-devops/0x00-shell_basics/README.md

-This is the readme of the  alx-system_engineering-devops
+script that prints the absolute path name of the current working directory in a long format